vishalcloudyuga/dcos-docs/1.8/administration/installing/cloud/azure.md

 To [use](/docs/1.8/usage/) all of the services offered in DC/OS, you should choose at least five Mesos Agents using `Standard_D2` [Virtual Machines](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/).

-Selecting smaller-sized VMs is not recommended and selecting fewer VMs will likely cause certain resource-intensive services such as distributed datastores not to work properly, ranging from installation issues to operational limitations.
+Note that selecting fewer VMs will likely cause certain resource-intensive services such as distributed datastores not to work properly, ranging from installation issues to operational limitations.

 ## Software